Rockwell Automation cuts sales forecast on sluggish demand

-Rockwell Automation Inc (ROK.N) reported a drop in second-quarter revenue and cut its sales forecast for the full year as the industrial automation company expects global demand to remain sluggish.
+Rockwell Automation Inc (ROK.N) reported a drop in second-quarter revenue and cut its sales forecast for the full year as it expects global industrial demand to remain sluggish.

-Shares of the company, however, rose as much as 3 percent in early Wednesday trading as cost cutting boosted its quarterly profit.

 Sales growth at Rockwell and its peers slowed in 2012 as big industrial customers, particularly those in Europe and China, cut capital spending.